benders5e/benders5e/pro-bending.md

 > To complete this feat, he rolls a Performance check contested by a player on the opposite team.
 On a success, the crowd is impressed and his team gains a crowd point.
 On a failure, the performance is lackluster (maybe he stumbles on the landing) and the crowd is disappointed.
 His team loses a crowd point.

 - Having the crowd on your side gives your team one inspiration point for the round, to give to one player on the team as you see fit.
-- At the end, the team who has the crowd the most will split the vote in case of a tie (?)
 - **Teamwork:**
     - If your team lands three attacks in one round, you gain advantage on your roll to impress the crowd.